 Institutional framework of transport research

-The Ministry of Science, Technology, Innovation and Communications (MCTIC) is the government institution responsible for creating, implementing and managing research policy and operation in Brazil.
+The MCTIC is the government institution responsible for creating, implementing and managing research policy and operation in Brazil.
 The Ministry manages funding agencies and 26 Research Support Foundations (FAPs) which are located in each federal state and at the Federal District of Brasilia.
 These research support foundations aim to assist the research and innovation community in their respective state.

 There are two main funding institutions in Brazil: the Innovation Agency (FINEP) and the National Council for Scientific and Technological Development (CNPq) which both operate under the Ministry.
 The following organisations are responsible for the operation of four Sectorial R&D funds in the transport sector: